 As noted above, the moral obligation for the bonds was strengthened by inclusion in the state's annual budget, beginning in fiscal 2010, of an appropriation to restore any deficiency in the 2005 program reserve fund.
-An appropriation for this purpose was included in the governor's proposed budget for fiscal 2016.
-Further protections include a state intercept of local aid for borrowers and the ability to access a bond bank custodian account.
-The custodian account, bolstered by recent state deposits, prior reserve releases, and funded at approximately \$20.7 million as of March 31, 2015, is expected to be used for deposits to the pooled program reserve fund on the current bond issue.
+An appropriation for this purpose was included in the enacted budget for fiscal 2016.
+Further protections include a state intercept of local aid for borrowers and the ability to access the bond bank's unrestricted funds held in the custodian account.
+The custodian account, bolstered by recent state deposits, prior reserve releases, and funded at approximately \$14.6 million as of June 30, 2015, is expected to be maintained at this approximate level in future years.

 Payments by the borrowers are due seven days prior to debt service payment; there have been no payment defaults under the program to date.
 Program reserve funding is required at the IRS maximum, and reserves are currently cash funded by bond proceeds and bond bank resources although external enhancement may be used.
-After the current issue, the bond bank is considering using surety policies for future contributions to the pooled program reserve fund.
-Fitch would review the use of surety policies for the reserve requirement in regard to its relationship to our criteria for these types of obligations.
+The bond bank intends to meet the reserve fund requirement on the current issue through a surety policy for the required contribution to the pooled program reserve fund.
+The bond bank is considering a gradual move to reserve funding that will be equally comprised of cash and surety policies.
+Fitch will continue to review the use of surety policies for the reserve requirement in regard to its relationship to our criteria for these types of obligations while noting that the cash-funded custodial account remains available to the bond bank to cure reserve deficiencies.

 State statute requires the bond bank chair to certify annually the sum necessary to restore the program reserve to the required level.
 The appropriation for program reserve replenishment is included in the state's annual operating budget.
 A supplemental resolution for the 2005 resolution bonds requires the bond bank to seek the appropriation annually.